 There are also different laws regarding the statute of limitations for sexual abuse cases in New York.
 Criminal trials require that charges be brought within five years of the day when the victim reaches the age of majority.
 In civil cases, however, the victim can bring a lawsuit against a group or organization for negligence as long as it occurs within three years of the incident.

 A Lawyer Can Help

 Parents place their trust in an organization, such as the Boy Scouts of America, to protect their children while in their care.
 If an organization turns a blind eye to reports of child abuse, it is not only morally wrong, but it is something for which the group may be held legally accountable.
-If your child has been injured, speak to a personal injury attorney to discuss your situation and assist you in determining your best legal options.
+If your child has been a victim, speak to a sexual abuse victim attorney to discuss your situation and assist you in determining your best legal options.